UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Account_Services.md

 *Please note in order for the person to upload the training completion certificate and sign the acceptable use statement they require an active UCL account.*

 For **external users** there are some additional steps so submit this request and the instructions will be provided by the ISD team.
+If the user does not have a UCL account please use their email address in the 'DSH User ID' field.

-Joiners must be a member of at least one share, enter the name of the share in the [New User Account form](https://uk.4me.io/cnQ9MjkzNw).
+Joiners must be a member of at least one **share** (or project), enter the name of the share when you are filling in the New User Account form.
-You can add to additional shares using the Add/Remove to share process described below.
-If the share does not exist please also submit a
-New Share request.
+You can add or remove additional shares or createn new shares if they do exist.
 DSH users who are not a member of any share will be disabled.

-    Note: The Information Asset Administrator (IAA) does not need to have a DSH account.
-    Note: If the user does not have a UCL account please use their email address in the 'DSH User ID' field.
+More information related to the addition/remove/creation of shares and account request can be found in the [service request page](https://www.ucl.ac.uk/isd/services/file-storage-sharing/data-safe-haven/service-requests#).

 All granted applications give you a DSH windows portal and access to the DSH cluster from there.
 You will then receive an email when your account is approved.